About this project

-In order to show our thanks, all Kickstarter backers who select a reward level of $89 and above will receive BOTH of the following:
+In order to show our thanks, all Kickstarter backers who select a reward level of $89 and above will receive BOTH

 a) Special edition / Kickstarter exclusive premium carrying case (see photos below) b) A durable grill cleaning tool

 The WG Grill is a compact stainless steel grill that you can bring with you everywhere and set up in seconds.

 Strong enough for the woods, sophisticated enough for the city.
 This guiding principle lies at the heart of everything designed by Wolf and Grizzly.

 The grill consists of two parts: A frame that you spread open, and a cooking surface that you unroll and secure in place.
 There’s a swivelling stability rod under the grill surface that locks it in position for added weight support, and to ensure that your food is always secure, even with minor bumps as you add more fuel to your fire.

 Because there’s no such thing as “one fire fits all,” the WG Grill features three different height configurations:

 HEIGHT 1 » 8.5" - The highest position, for cooking over a small wood fire.